phhung3108/felixnguyen31.github.io/index.md

 sub_title: "Howdy, stranger!
 Welcome to my rambling blog."
 image: /assets/Kt0jUHf.jpg
 introduction: |
-  This is my personal blog where I will talk about a plethora of different stuffs --- work, tutorials, travel, sci-fi and whatnot.
+  This is my personal blog where I will talk about a plethora of different stuffs --- work, tutorials, travel, book/movie reviews and whatnot.
 Conventions and features found there are fully supported by **Basically Basic**, with a few enhancements thrown in for good measure:

   - Clean responsive design with six customizable skins
   - Curriculum Vitæ/Resume layout powered by [JSON data](http://registry.jsonresume.org/)